New data structure for univariate polynomial approximation and applications to root isolation, numerical multipoint evaluation, and other problems: Preliminaries

 \subsection{Fast approximate multipoint evaluation}

 When we want to evaluate a polynomial on multiple points, it is possible to amortize the number of bit operations when the precision required is larger than the degree.
-We recall here the state-of-the-art bound on the bit complexity for fast multipoint evaluation.
+In a recent work \cite[\S 3.2]{Hrr08}, van der Hoeven showed that it can be done in $\widetilde O(d^{3/2}m^{3/2})$.
+However, this bound is not optimal when $m$ is greater than $d$.
+For the case $m>d$, we recall here another state-of-the-art bound on the bit complexity for fast multipoint evaluation.

 \begin{Proposition}[{\cite[Lemma 11]{Hrr08}, \cite[Theorem~9]{KSarxiv13}}] Let $f$ be a polynomial of degree $d$, with $\|f\|_1 \leq 2^\tau$, with $\tau \geq 1$, and let $x_1, \ldots, x_d \in \mathbb C$ be complex points with absolute values bounded by $1$.
 Then, computing $y_k$ such that $|y_k - f(x_k)| \leq 2^{-m}$ for all $k$ is possible in $\widetilde O(d(m + \tau + d))$ bit operations. \end{Proposition}